-For brokerage services, you are charged fees and costs on your transactions through SAI in the form of:
+For brokerage services, you are charged fees and costs on your transactions through Osaic in the form of:

-- Commissions: a charge assessed by SAI generally based on the dollar value of the transaction, for handling purchases and sales of securities, a portion of which is paid to your financial professional - · Transaction fees: a fee SAI charges per transaction which varies based on the type of transaction, among other factors - Ticket charges: a fee SAI charges for buying, selling or exchanging a security which varies based on the type of security, and the dollar value of purchase/sale, among other factors.
-Because you are charged for each trade in your account, SAI has an incentive to encourage you to trade often. - Clearing or custodial charges: a fee the clearing firm or custodian charges for servicing the account including quarterly or annual account maintenance or custodial fee.
-On certain of these fees SAI add an amount to the fee charged by the clearing firm or custodial agent (a "markup") as disclosed on the Client Brokerage Fee Disclosure at securitiesamerica.com under Disclosures.
+- Commissions: a charge assessed by us generally based on the dollar value of the transaction, for handling purchases and sales of securities, a portion of which is paid to your financial professional - Transaction fees: a fee we charge per transaction which varies based on the type of transaction, among other factors - Ticket charges: a fee we charge for buying, selling or exchanging a security which varies based on the type of security, and the dollar value of purchase/sale, among other factors.
+Because you are charged for each trade in your account, we have an incentive to encourage you to trade often. - Clearing or custodial charges: a fee the clearing firm or custodian charges for servicing the account including quarterly or annual account maintenance or custodial fee.
+On certain of these fees, Osaic adds an amount to the fee charged by the clearing firm or custodial agent (a "markup") as disclosed on the Client Brokerage Fee Disclosure at osaic.com/disclosures.

-SAI's brokerage service fees vary.
-The amount you pay will depend, for example, on the dollar value of the investments, how much you buy or sell, the frequency with which you buy or sell, the type of investments you buy or sell, and what kind of account you have with SAI.
+Our brokerage fees vary.
+The amount you pay will depend, for example, on the dollar value of the investments, how much you buy or sell, the frequency with which you buy or sell, the type of investments you buy or sell, and what kind of account you have with us.